Florida Panthers: Early years (1992–2000)

-Blockbuster Video magnate Wayne Huizenga was awarded an NHL franchise for Miami on December 10, 1992, the same day The Walt Disney Company earned the rights to start a team in Anaheim that would become the Mighty Ducks.
-At the time, Huizenga owned both the newly founded Florida Marlins of Major League Baseball and a share of the National Football League (NFL)'s Miami Dolphins.
+Blockbuster Video magnate Wayne Huizenga was awarded an NHL franchise for Miami on December 10, 1992, the same day the Walt Disney Company earned the rights to start a team in Anaheim that would become the Mighty Ducks.
+At the time, Huizenga owned both the newly founded Florida Marlins of Major League Baseball (MLB) and a share of the National Football League (NFL)'s Miami Dolphins.
 The entry fee was $50 million.
-Huizenga announced the team would play at the Miami Arena, sharing the building with the National Basketball Association's Miami Heat, until a new arena was built.
+Huizenga announced the team would play at the Miami Arena, sharing the building with the National Basketball Association (NBA)'s Miami Heat, until a new arena was built.
 Offices for the team were only established in June 1993, while vice president of business operations Dean Jordan conceded that "none of the business people, myself included, knew anything about hockey."
 The new franchise would be the first professional ice hockey team in Miami since the folding of the Tropical Hockey League in 1939.

+Huizenga initially wanted to name the team the "Block Busters" in honor of his video rental chain.
+The team would have the same colors as the video rental chain (blue and gold) and even a uniform concept was designed.
+In the end, the NHL rejected the nickname.

-On April 20, 1993, a press conference in Ft.
-Lauderdale announced that the team would be named Florida Panthers, with former New York Islanders general manager Bill Torrey as president and Bobby Clarke as general manager.
+On April 20, 1993, a press conference in Fort Lauderdale announced that the team would be named Florida Panthers, with former New York Islanders general manager Bill Torrey as president and Bobby Clarke as general manager.
 The team is named for the Florida panther, an endangered species of large cat endemic to the nearby Everglades region.
 Once the logos and uniforms were unveiled on June 15, the team also announced its financial commitment to the panther preservation cause.
 Huizenga had held the Panthers trademark since 1991, when he purchased it from a group of Tampa investors who sought to create an MLB team in the Tampa Bay area.